One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 Honda Celebration of Light Video

 Want to see what the Honda Celebration of Light is all about, including its daytime festival activities?
-Then check out the following 2-minute video.
+Then check out the following video.
+It shows scenes of the event from July 23rd in 2022, which was the day when the fireworks came from Japan.

 About the Fireworks Competition

 The Celebration of Light event has been running for close to 30 years.
-To be exact, in 2019 it celebrates its 29th anniversary.
+To be exact, in 2020 it was going to celebrate its 30th anniversary.
+The hope was then to celebrate the anniversary in 2021.
+Unfortunately, that didn’t happen.
+The 30th anniversary was celebrated in 2022 instead.

 Every summer, over the course of the three nights of fireworks, as many as 1.3 million or more Vancouverites and folk from out-of-town enjoy the festivities and pyrotechnic displays.

-In an average year around 500,000 people turn out to watch the fireworks on each of the two Saturdays, with usually slightly more on the last Saturday of the event because it’s on the BC Day Long Weekend.
+In an average year around 500,000 people turn out to watch the fireworks on each of the two Saturdays.
+Slightly more attend on the last Saturday of the event than the first because it’s on the BC Day Long Weekend.
 Close to 400,000 people typically watch on the Wednesday.

 With the fireworks competition, three international teams are selected and given a budget by the Celebration of Light’s organizing committee.
 The competitors then work with that budget, but have the option to spend more of their own money.